Eslam-shaban/bob-chatbot-egyptian-food/README.md

 User: 45
 Bot: Order # 45, is in transit
 User: How about 41
-Bot: ORder # 41 is delivered
+Bot: Order # 41 is delivered
 ```